 How and where those links are implemented also matters.
 Ideally, you want the anchor text (the blue text that makes up the hyperlink) for links to your site to include your most important keywords.
 Also, the links should be in relevant content and on a relevant site.

 The one exception to the more links are better rule is link farming, or paying people to create fake links to your site.
-The suspicion of link farming is one of the fastest ways to get your site demoted in dental Google rankings.
+The suspicion of link farming is one of the fastest ways to get your site demoted in Google rankings.
 But link trading, or publishing a link on your site so someone will publish one on theirs, is fine.
+What does dentist seo success look like?
+It’s a combination of link building, content creation, and user experience.
+Finding a digital marketing agency that specializes in seo for dentists can help.

 So, how do you get people to link to your site?